janweinschenker/jdk9-jigsaw-http2/README.md

 *As of now, this seems to be a bug in the JDK, see [the OpenJDK bugtracker](https://bugs.openjdk.java.net/browse/JDK-8157482).*

+There is currently an [Issue in IntelliJ 2016.3](https://youtrack.jetbrains.com/issue/IDEA-162653) that prevents projects based on the Jigsaw-JDK to run properly.

 ## Contents
 1 [How to run this Code](#howtorun) <br/>
 1.1 [Prerequisites](#Prerequisites) <br/>